kanopi/templr/README.md

 ### Common Command-line Flags

-- `-f, --file`: Specify a single template file to render.
+- `-in`: A single template file (single-file mode) or an entry template name when used with `--dir`.
-- `-d, --dir`: Specify a directory containing templates.
+- `--dir`: Directory containing templates for multi-file rendering.
 - `--src`: Source directory for templates when using `--walk` mode. templr will recursively search this directory for template files.
 - `--dst`: Destination directory where rendered templates will be written when using `--walk` mode.
 - `--walk`: Enable recursive walk mode for directory templates.